balanced/billy/README.md

 Here are some common tasks:

-- `ChargeTask` - Invokes a method that does some calculation dynamically to charge an account for a computed price.
+- `DebitTask` - Invokes a method that does some calculation dynamically to charge an account for a computed price.

-- `FixedChargeTask` - What's commonly known as a plan, is a `ChargeTask` with a FIXED price.
+- `FixedDebitTask` - What's commonly known as a plan, is a `DebitTask` with a FIXED price.

 - `PayoutTask` - Invokes a method that does some calculation dynamically to issue a bank payout to an account for a computed amount.